softlayer/softlayer-python/developers-guide.md

 ***
 # Configuration Format

 The configuration for {{site.project.alias}} gets created automatically after running `sl config setup`.
-It's an INI-based file with the following format:
+This is an INI-based file with the following format:

 * A required section: `[softlayer]`
 * Two required properties: `username` and `api_key`